dvklopfenstein/pmidcite/README.md

 New papers appear at the beginning of a sorted list, no matter how many citations they have to better facilitate researchers in finding the latest discoveries.

+### Forward citation search
+Also known as following a paper's "Cited by" links or "Forward snowballing"

+### Backward citation search
+Also known as following links to a paper's references or "Backward snowballing"

 ### Download citations for all papers returned from a PubMed search